jorgef/fsharpreactivepatterns/docs/content/system-management-and-infrastructure.md

 ##Smart Proxy

-The Smart Proxy pattern allows to track messages that are sent using the Return Address pattern.
+The Smart Proxy pattern allows to track messages that are using the Return Address pattern.

 ```fsharp
 type ServiceRequest =